Tohntobshi/avcodec_wrapper/README.md

 sudo apt install ffmpeg
 ```

-`example.cpp` shows how to use it in conjunction with opencv images (which by default are BGR24 encoded arrays of pixels), for `example.cpp` opencv also should be installed, for Ubuntu it can be done like this
+`example.cpp` shows how to use it in conjunction with opencv images (which by default are BGR24 encoded arrays of pixels), for `example.cpp` opencv should also be installed, for Ubuntu it can be done like this:

 ```
 sudo apt install libopencv-dev